 Instead, it is a relentless, monolithic messaging system aimed primarily at the local population.
 Attempts are made to make it clear that political resistance at home supports the enemy's illegal hybrid attack on democracy.

-The authors of the Zerohedge report also examined how the opinion-management organizations they observed interacted with one another: "Instead of competition, the groups we observed favor the concept of a"common interest«.
-The most important 'stakeholders' discuss their differences of opinion in private, but form a unified front to the outside world."
+The authors of the Zerohedge report also examined how the opinion-management organizations they observed interacted with one another: "Instead of competition, the groups we observed favor the concept of a"common interest"The most important 'stakeholders' resolve their differences of opinion privately, but present a unified front externally."

 According to the authors, the organizations they put together in a "top list" are among the leaders of the industrial censorship complex in the area of opinion making and control.
 In their analysis, they present 50 selected organizations individually.
 The information includes their financing, history and respective “working method”.
 For example, many of the groups used the so-called "hate mapping" by default to identify "wrong-thinking" people.